How to Preload Coding (Unit level, Population, Course, Chapter)

-This article provides an overview of the coding options available for different assessments and how to preload them.
+This article provides an overview of the coding options available for different assessments and how to preload coding with your participant list, prior to launch.

 Overview